What is ficl?

 - void ficlFreeVM(FICL_VM *pVM)

-- FICL_WORD *ficlLookup(FICL_SYSTEM *pSys, char *name)
+- FICL_WORD *ficlLookup(FICL_SYSTEM *pSys, const char *name)

 - FICL_DICT *ficlGetDict(FICL_SYSTEM *pSys)